 Who Writes This Stuff?

 Hey there, Crysta here.
-I currently live Seattle Washington.
 I started writing as a way to overcoming trauma and adapting to the idea of adulthood and coping with living with Lyme Disease.
 From there my love of writing grew until I started guest blogging for other sites, then web magazines, then bigger sites.

 I currently freelance write for several sites and my dream of becoming a reality has turned from daydream to reality thanks to the incredible support I've had from my loving husband and amazing family.